-The Meadowdale Beach and Estuary Restoration Project replaced 128 linear feet of Burlington Northern Santa Fe (BNSF) Railway’s rock armored railroad embankment, which supports two main tracks, and the associated 6-foot wide box culvert, with a five-span 128-foot long railroad bridge and new railroad fencing to address public safety and restore shoreline processes associated with Puget Sound.
+The Meadowdale Beach and Estuary Restoration Project replaced 128 linear feet of BNSF's two-tracked, rock armored railroad embankment and the associated 6-foot wide box culvert, with a five-span railroad bridge and fencing to protect public safety and restore shoreline processes associated with Puget Sound.

 Prior to restoration, the 6-foot wide culvert was used to convey the creek flow in a concrete channel with a narrow ledge for park visitors to access the beach.
-The narrow culvert was too small to convey the water and sediment during especially high flow events so the park would flood and sediment would be deposited outside of the channel rather than carried out to the beach.
+The culvert was too narrow to convey the water and sediment during especially high flow events.
+As a result, the park would flood and flows would deposit sediment on the park's lawn rather than carry it out to the beach.

-As a result, the culvert was considered undersized because its small size impaired natural stream and shoreline processes which caused flooding and degraded estuary habitats.
-In addition, small size of the culvert resulted in faster water velocities moving through it.
-The high velocity flows through the culvert would be too fast for adult and juvenile salmon to swim upstream, thereby creating a partial barrier to fish passage.
-The undersized pre-restoration culvert dated back many decades to when fish passage and the stream functions were less of a priority and less was known in general about the importance of independent coastal streams and estuaries like Lunds Gulch Creek.
+The combination of these factors confirmed that the culvert was undersized, as it impaired natural stream and shoreline processes, caused flooding, and degraded estuary habitats.
+In addition, small size of the culvert resulted in faster flows moving through it.
+The flows were too fast for adult and juvenile salmon to swim upstream and created a partial barrier to fish passage.
+The undersized culvert dated back many decades to when fish passage and stream functions were less of a priority, and less was known about the importance of independent coastal streams and estuaries like Lunds Gulch Creek.

-In addition to widening the opening through the railroad embankment to restore an estuary closer in size to historic conditions, the project included the excavation of a large estuary upstream of the railroad crossing.
-The 1.3-acre restored estuary provides productive rearing habitats for young salmon.
-Notably, many ESA-listed Chinook salmon outmigrating in large rivers on their way to the ocean, stay close to the shoreline of Puget Sound and occupy the estuaries and lower segments of small streams like Lunds Gulch Creek.
-See this website’s section with Related Documents for links to some of the scientific papers on this topic.
+In addition to widening the opening through the railroad embankment to restore an estuary closer in size to historic conditions, the project included the excavation of a 1.5-acre estuary upstream of the railroad crossing.
+The restored estuary provides productive rearing habitats for young salmon.
+This restored estuary will provide productive rearing habitat for young ESA-listed Chinook salmon, critical to their survival.
+As they outmigrate to the ocean, these protected species must stay close to the shoreline to feed and grow and so inhabit estuaries and small Lunds Gulch Creek.
 The restored estuary also provides habitat for other salmon and trout species who spawn and rear in Lunds Gulch Creek, including coho salmon, chum salmon, steelhead, and cutthroat trout.
 In addition, some of the other fish who reside in the nearshore habitats of Puget Sound may also use the restored estuary at times.
+See this website’s section with Related Documents for links to some of the scientific papers on this topic.

-The restored estuary is also designed to adjust and expand the saltwater habitats as sea level rise associated with climate change occurs over time.
-A portion of the estuary is expected to remain largely freshwater during the initial years following construction through groundwater seepage into the area.
-Then as sea level rises, more saltwater is expected in the estuary and the area will gradually become saltier and support more salt-tolerant vegetation.
+The restored saltwater habitats were designed to adjust and expand over time as sea levels rise from climate change.
+In the initial years post construction, it is expected that a portion of the estuary will remain largely freshwater due to groundwater seepage in the area.
+In the coming years as sea level rises, more saltwater will flow into the estuary and the area will gradually become saltier and support more salt-tolerant vegetation.

-The restoration also included habitat and stream enhancement upstream of the estuary.
-Added recreational amenities in addition to the improved beach access include a second footbridge over the creek to provide a viewing platform of fish migration.
-Additional recreation components include a new restroom, improved ADA parking, a foot-wash, and picnic and bench viewpoints of the beach, estuary and Lund’s Gulch Creek.
+In addition to improved nearshore habitat, site construction added a second footbridge over the Lunds Gulch Creek to provide a viewing platform of fish migration, new restrooms, improved ADA parking and a foot-wash, and picnic and benches that provide viewpoints of the beach, the estuary, and the creek.

 The Meadowdale Beach and Estuary Restoration project is regionally significant for its role in Chinook salmon recovery and Puget Sound shoreline restoration.
-The restoration at Meadowdale Beach Park was a high priority action identified in the Salmon Recovery Plan of the Lake Washington, Cedar/Sammamish watershed (also identified as Water Resource Inventory Area [WRIA] 8).
-The benefits to Chinook salmon through increased survival are also anticipated to extend to Southern Resident Orca Whales who rely on Chinook salmon as their main prey resource.
+The Salmon Recovery Plan for the Lake Washington, Cedar/Sammamish watershed (Water Resource Inventory Area 8) identified the project as a high priority action.
+The benefits to Chinook salmon are anticipated to extend to Southern Resident Orca whales, who rely on Chinook salmon as their main prey resource.

-The project is the first Puget Sound shoreline restoration constructed which included enlarging the stream crossing under the railroad tracks along the shoreline.
-The installation of wide railroad bridges to replace the undersized culverts was critical to DCNR achieving its vision to convert park lawn areas to high functioning estuarine habitat to benefit salmon.
-The cooperation of Burlington Northern Railway (BNSF) was integral to the project being possible.
+The project is the first Puget Sound shoreline restoration constructed that included enlarging a stream crossing under the railroad tracks along the shoreline.
+The installation of a wide railroad bridge to replace the undersized culverts was critical to Snohomish County Parks achieving its vision to convert park lawn areas to high functioning estuarine habitat to benefit salmon.
+The cooperation of BNSF and coming together of multiple interested parties was integral to the project's success.
 The project represents a win-win through its multiple benefits to salmon restoration, beach access for park visitors, improved safely along the railroad, and enhanced park amenities and recreational experiences.

 July 5, 2018